utsavDave97/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 ## Creating and editing a new Data Product using Console

-To create a new Data Product, navigate to the 'Data Products' option in the left main menu and click the 'Create Data Product' button.
+To create a new Data Product, navigate to the 'Data products' option in the left main menu and click the 'Create data product' button.

 ![Create data product](images/image-1.png)